ISO 27001 Information Security Training Awareness Policy

 c) the implications of not conforming with the information security management system requirements.

-Personnel of the organization and relevant interested parties should receive appropriate information security awareness, education and training and regular updates of the organization’s information security policy, topic-specific policies and procedures, as relevant for their job function.
+Personnel of the organisation and relevant interested parties should receive appropriate information security awareness, education and training and regular updates of the organisation’s information security policy, topic-specific policies and procedures, as relevant for their job function.

 Information Security Culture